- Chart

 Threats

-- Increased Competition: Other municipal bond funds and investment vehicles compete for investor capital.
+- Increased competition from other municipal bond funds and investment vehicles

 Competitors and Market Share